 00:15:00 and then you end up with all of the semantic problems that you

-00:15:04 and I have in trying to understand what thinking is about is a continuum both of these are continuing so what that says
+00:15:04 and I have in trying to understand what thinking is about it's a continuum both of these are continua. so what that says

-00:15:10 to me is that you can go from something that is not alive to something to live in from something it's not thinking to
+00:15:10 to me is that you can go from something that is not alive to something that's alive and from something that is not thinking to

-00:15:20 and to think of a continuum is that they usually go on yes so there is not the end point of that curve where not the
+00:15:20 and the thing about continua is that they usually go on yes so we are not the end point of that curve where not the

-00:15:28 end point in the curve that's right and so you say isn't it dismissive to think that we're just a flame
+00:15:28 end point of the curve that's right and so you say isn't it dismissive to think that we're just a flame

 00:15:39 and that gives me a great deal of optimism that whatever we are a thousand years from now is not going to be what we

-00:15:47 or at least two kinds we can kind of have objects which are more kind of in between life and.
+00:15:47 least two kinds we can kind of have objects which are more kind of in between life and.

-00:15:54 Comfort that matter but we can also think of that these things will start to kind of and Khalid's.
+00:15:54 dead matter but we can also think of that these things will start to kind of enhances.

-00:16:00 Is that something that you see happening so well is a self driving car fundamentally different in its function from a
+00:16:00 Is that something that you see happening soon. well is a self driving car fundamentally different in its function from a

 00:16:08 cab with a really bored taxi driver I mean the word taxi driver is it's almost certainly safe